Replacing Pushrod Tubes & Seals. Collars.

-It is critical that the base surfaces be nick free (that is, absolutely no metal proud of a FLAT surface), flat, and exceptionally clean.
+It is critical that the base surfaces be nick free (absolutely no metal proud of a FLAT surface), flat, and exceptionally clean.
 Surfaces MUST be well cleaned with an evaporating solvent, before applying the minimal, THIN, coating of sealant at the cylinder base area.
 Do NOT get sealant near/into the oil passageways at the top studs!
-THIN layer only!!!
+THIN layer only!
 When I used Hylomar exclusively years ago, I diluted the Hylomar with a few drops of acetone and applied it with my finger ...especially carefully around the top studs.
-Hylomar is NOT the best sealant these days, although it is a safe sealant.
-I HAVE seen Hylomar failures (to seal).
+Hylomar is not necessarily the best sealant these days, although it is a safe sealant.
+I have seen Hylomar failures, but not often.
 Some sealants require setting-up time.
 See my chemicals article for discussion of sealants: http://bmwmotorcycletech.info/chemicalsetc.htm.

 The way most engine cases get oil weeps, besides improper sealant installation, is from the piston rod falling when you are removing the cylinder with the piston intact in it, creating nicks on the edge of the engine case cylinder opening.
 Use a rag under the rod to prevent nicks.
 If you have nicks, you MUST dress them out.
 The faintest nick, that has proud metal on the case, will allow leaks.
 Someone previous to you may have left nicks.

 Since you have installed a new head gasket, check the torque and valve clearances at 500 or 600 miles, and again at 5000 miles at valve adjustment time.
-If you have a fresh valve job, then I'd check them more often after the first adjustment ...noting when they become quite stable (less than .001" change per 5000 miles is totally stable).
+If you have a fresh valve job, then I'd check them more often after the first adjustment ...noting when they become quite stable (less than .001" change per 5000 miles is considered totally stable).
 I like keeping records for years ...of the valve clearances, as found, before any retorquing & resetting.
 Instructions on how to set the valves are elsewhere's in this website; primarily here: http://bmwmotorcycletech.info/setvalves.htm

 Another source for a tool: http://www.cycleworks.net/